Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 A smart contract can expose zero or more functions for interacting with an instance.
 These functions are called receive functions.
-They can read and write to the state of the instance, read the state of the blockchain and return a description of actions to be executed on-chain.
+They can access the state of the instance and the blockchain and perform actions, such as transferring CCD to an account or invoking another contract instance.
+Receive functions are immutable/readonly by default, which means that they cannot mutate the state.
+We will look at mutable receive methods when it's time to implement smashing the piggy bank.

 .. note::

-   For a Rust_ developer, receive functions are like methods with a mutable reference to `self`.
+   For a Rust_ developer, receive functions are like methods with a reference to `self`.
+The reference is immutable by default, and mutable for mutable receive functions.

    A continuation of the analogy to object-oriented programming: receive functions correspond to object methods.